-The AR Timer can be used to wake the MCU from WAIT mode with an internal clock.
+The AR Timer can be used to wake the MCU from WAIT mode either with an internal or with an external clock.
+It also can be used to wake the MCU from STOP mode, if used with an external clock signal connected to the ARTIMin pin.
 A Load register allows the program to read and write the counter on the fly.